rollerworks/search/README.md

 Installation
 ------------

-For installing RollerworksSearch, you can find all the details about installing in the manual.
+For installing and integrating RollerworksSearch, you can find all the details in the manual.

 [doc/installing](doc/installing.rst)